ErfanKeyhani-1/eVim/README.md

 ### 1. Clone the Repository

-Open your terminal and run the following command to clone the **eVimConf** repository to your Neovim configuration directory:
+Open your terminal and run the following command to clone the **eVim** repository to your Neovim configuration directory:

 ```bash
 git clone https://github.com/erfankeyhani-1/EvimConf.git ~/.config/nvim